 The failure on the part of sales leaders to develop their own sales strategies is rooted in both the one dimensional view of selling as a tactical activity and a degree of myopia in understanding the true role of sales, in the organisation’s value chain.

 Selling is not merely a channel for marketing to reach its target!
 It is a primary activity that seeks out, creates and then harvests business opportunities offering fair value as an exchange!
 In reality, marketing (if it is to be truly effective) should be supporting the sales effort, rather than the other way around.
 In strategic selling terms the old supply-driven 4Ps of marketing (product, price, place & promotion) and has been replaced with a more customer-centric model – SIVA (Solutions, Information, Value and Access).

-Dr. Peter Finkelstein cites that S.I.V.A. is a functional, customer-driven model that encourages sales to take a strategic view of the segments within the markets it targets.
+S.I.V.A. is a functional, customer-driven model that encourages sales to take a strategic view of the segments within the markets it targets.
 S.I.V.A. recognises that sales has a strategic role to play in sustainable competitive advantage.
 The S.I.V.A. model provides a demand/customer-centric alternative to the well-known, supply-side model of the 4P’s (product, price, place, promotion) of marketing, and clearly defines a more strategic role for sales – something that the 4P’s model has failed to do!

 Companies in today’s customer-driven economy survive by producing goods that buyers are willing and able to pay for.
 Consequently, ascertaining buyer demand is vital for future viability and even existence as an on-going concern.
 But merely starting and ending the value chain with a customer focus and ignoring the middle portion (sales, logistics and operations) does only half the job.